Rise: Blood Hunter

-Rise: Blood Hunter is a 2007 American horror film written and directed by Sebastian Gutierrez.
-The film, starring Lucy Liu and Michael Chiklis, is a supernatural thriller about a reporter (Liu) who wakes up in a morgue to discover she is now a vampire.
+Rise: Blood Hunter is a 2007 American action horror film written and directed by Sebastian Gutiérrez.
+The film, starring Lucy Liu and Michael Chiklis, is about a reporter (Liu) who wakes up in a morgue to discover she is now a vampire.
 She vows revenge against the vampire cult responsible for her situation and hunts them down one by one.
 Chiklis plays a haunted police detective whose daughter is victimized by the same group and seeks answers for her gruesome death.

-The film was poorly received by critics, although Liu's acting was praised by critics.
+The film was poorly received by critics.
 It was the final live-action film role for actor Mako, and was released nearly a year after his death.

 Plot

 Reporter Sadie Blake has just published a notable article featuring a secret Gothic party scene.
 The night following the publication, one of Sadie's sources, Tricia Rawlins, is invited by her friend Kaitlyn to an isolated house in which such a party is to take place.
 Tricia is reluctant to enter with the curfew set by her strict father, so Kaitlyn goes in alone.
 When she does not return, Tricia becomes worried and enters the house as well.
 To her horror, she finds Kaitlyn in the basement with two vampires hanging onto her and drinking her blood.
 She tries to hide, but the vampires find her quickly.

-The next day, Sadie learns of the girl's death and decides to investigate the matter.
+The next day, Sadie learns of the girls' deaths and decides to investigate the matter.
 She soon attracts the interest of the vampire cult, and she is eventually kidnapped, raped and murdered by them.
 To her surprise, Sadie abruptly awakes inside the cold box of a morgue.
 She escapes, but in the course of the following hours she finds to her horror that she has turned into a vampire herself.
 After wandering the streets, she ends up in a homeless shelter, where she soon gives in to temptation, killing an old sick man and drinking his blood.
 She then runs out of the shelter when a young girl notices her, causing her to break down.
-She attempts suicide by throwing herself off a bridge, but is found and taken in by fellow vampire Arturo, who is less blood-thirsty and more benevolent than his brethren.
+She attempts suicide by throwing herself off a bridge, but is found and taken in by fellow vampire Arturo, who is less bloodthirsty and more benevolent than his brethren.
 Though his true motives are unclear — a power struggle between Arturo and the leader of Sadie's killers, Bishop, is mentioned — he helps Sadie to cope with her new condition and trains her to fight when she announces her intent to get revenge on her murderers.